Student Organizations and Leaders

 • Sophomore Admit Buddies

-*Some positions are paid and some are unpaid
+Some positions are paid and others are unpaid.

-If you are looking for peers with the same interests as you, you may decide to join one of McCombs' student organizations.
-With more than 30 organizations, a mix of both social and academic, it is easy to find one that fits your interests.
+Looking for like-minded peers?
+Join one of McCombs’ student organizations.
+With more than 30 to choose from (a mix of both social and academic) it’s easy to find one that fits your interests.

 With more than 1,000 student organizations at UT Austin, there is definitely something for everyone.